 Enroll in telematics

-Many insurers have telematics programs that use a device to monitor your driving.
+Many insurers have telematics programs that use a device or app to monitor your driving.
 You can typically score a discount just for signing up, and the insurer will adjust your rates based on how safely you drive.
 But if you demonstrate high-risk driving behavior, your insurance rates could increase.

 Car insurance for new drivers in California FAQs

-If you’re a new driver in California, check out the additional information below as you search for a car insurance policy.
+New California drivers looking for the best rates may have additional questions.
+See the additional information below as you search for a car insurance policy.

 How much is car insurance for a new driver in California?

-Car insurance for new drivers in California averages $171 per month for liability coverage and $359 per month for full coverage, Insurify data shows.
+Car insurance for new drivers in California averages $174 per month for liability coverage and $361 per month for full coverage, Insurify data shows.
 Several factors affect car insurance premiums for new drivers, like your age, car type, ZIP code, and driving record.

 Why is car insurance so expensive for new drivers?